-Increase Your Hotel Bookings in 2020 with These Digital Marketing Strategies
+Increase Your Hotel Bookings with These Digital Marketing Strategies

 Components of a successful digital marketing strategy for hotels

 A good digital marketing strategy, just like any corporate or SBU-level strategy begins with the current status analysis and future state envisioning.
 Further, based on the gap analysis, a digital strategy roadmap is designed.
 So, it’s important for hotels to know the category they represent and who their target audience is.
 For hotels, unlike many other businesses, creating an ideal buyer persona can be challenging because they cater to a wide range of audiences based on demographic segmentation.
 Hence, hotels must have several strategies in place for different audience pools.
 For example, If necessary, a hotel may need to split their audiences into two, three, or even four separate campaigns to ensure they’re sending the right message to the right prospect based on various criteria such as income targeting, age group, etc.

 A comprehensive digital marketing strategy for hotels must include all possible inbound tactics (such as creating a stunning website, doing SEO, investing in SEM, digital marketing services, Social Media, listing on OTAs, etc.) and outbound tactics (such as sending out campaigns through email, app notifications, mobile ads, etc.) The goal of any outbound or inbound digital channel is to drive traffic and convert traffic into bookings).
 It takes a very strategic approach to content creation and distribution, adoption of new-age tools for workgroups such as social listening, conversion rate optimization, use of AI-powered chatbots, etc. for successful implementation of a digital marketing strategy.

 Additional Read: Best Digital Marketing Tools to Consider